 You’ll learn how to be a coach, a mentor, an educator and an inspiring role model.
-You will be involved in key youth sports issues like sustaining sports participation into adulthood, the obesity crisis and the need to promote physically active lifestyles and more.
+You will be involved in key youth sports issues, for example sustaining sports participation into adulthood, the obesity crisis and the need to promote physically active lifestyles and more.
 In this course you will understand the important role a PE teacher and coach plays in development of a person.

-In your final year, you’ll also work with a personal tutor to produce your final dissertation project which will reflect an area within sport and physical education that you’re particularly passionate about.
+In your final year, you’ll also work with a lecturer to produce your final dissertation project, which will reflect an area within sport and physical education that you’re particularly passionate about.

 How will I be taught and assessed?

-Collaborative working is incorporated too to help you engage in more complex projects, getting you familiar with how you’ll work with teammates and colleagues in your future career.
+Team working is incorporated into the course to help you engage in more complex projects, getting you familiar with how you’ll work with colleagues in your future career.